Due to the coronavirus (COVID-19), event information may be out of date. Confirm details with event organisers.

 Champs Elysees, de Friedland, Hoche, de Wagram are designed.
 A little further the Arch of the Defense is one of the interesting Paris monuments.

-Notre Dame de Paris is one of the most beautiful churches in Paris with its grandiose architecture.
+Notre Dame de Paris is one of the most beautiful churches in Paris with a grandiose architecture.

-Started to build in 1163 and finished in 1345, hardly damaged during the French Revolution.
-Napoleon crowned himself Emperor here.
+The Cathedral has started to build in 1163 and was finished in 1345.
+Hardly damaged during the French Revolution.
+Napoleon crowned himself Emperor at Notre Dame.

 The interior of Notre Dame is magnificent.
-You can climb on the top of a tower, see the breathtaking view on the Ile de la Cite and the Seine.
-There are 387 steps and no elevator!
+You could climb to the top of a tower, and see the breathtaking view on the Ile de la Cite and the Seine River.

-This beautiful white basilica is a must-see in Paris.
-Located on the hill of Montmartre, you can decide to climb the stairs or take the funicular with a metro ticket.
-There is also the Montmartrobus from Jules Joffrin and Pigalle.
-From the stairs of the Basilique you discover an excellent view of Paris.
+This white basilica is a must-see in Paris.
+Located on the hill of Montmartre, you can take the stairs or the funicular, with a metro ticket.
+There is also the Montmartrobus going from Jules Joffrin and Pigalle.
+From the stairs of the Basilique, you see Paris.
 Go inside, see the largest mosaic of France.
 Opened every day.
 Opening hours: 6 am to 10:30 pm.
 You can also visit the Crypt.

-At a walking distance you will find the place du Tertre (tertre means hillock) a square where are most of the painters and a good number of restaurants and cafes.
+At a walking distance, you find the place du Tertre (tertre means hillock), a square where are most of the painters and a good number of restaurants and cafes.

 The Grande Arche de la Defense is the modern building you see from the top of the Arc de Triomphe.
 It is located in the buisiness district of Paris and was commanded by the president Francois Mitterrand in 1982.
 Now it is closed to the public.